Cost of Living Comparison Between Nigeria and Tunisia Cost of Living Comparison Between Nigeria and Tunisia

 Which country has higher housing costs?

-Should I move to Nigeria or Tunisia?
+Should I move to Nigeria or to Tunisia?

-It depends on what you're after.
-Tunisia wins on affordability; Nigeria may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Tunisia wins on affordability; Nigeria may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Nigeria vs other spots: cost of living compared